-TCH LRN 490 Instructor
+TCH LRN 469 Instructor

+The Secondary Education TCH LRN 469 instructor will contact the mentor teachers in the field.
 The instructor will be accessible by Zoom, email, and telephone to answer questions, hear concerns, and discuss the teacher candidate's performance.
 The instructor will collect and review the pre-internship assignments and the Pre-internship Professional Dispositions Evaluation for Field Experiences (PDEFE) form from the teacher candidate and record a final grade for the experience.